If you know that you should have a security strategy for your Microsoft Teams, but you’re not sure what should be included, we’ve got you covered.

 Schedule automatic sharing reviews

-ShareGate Apricot allows you to schedule automatic sharing reviews, giving you full visibility into who’s shared what, when, and with whom.
+ShareGate allows you to schedule automatic sharing reviews, giving you full visibility into who’s shared what, when, and with whom.
 Simply connect your tenant to our software to see every single link to files shared externally by each of your teams.
 We do all the heavy lifting for you—no need to code, script, search audit logs, or manually pull reports anymore.

 In just a few clicks, entrusted owners can delete links to sensitive files through our easy-to-use interface—no need to go to each of their SharePoint team sites to revoke access.